Isabella de Braose: Marriage

 William de Braose, Lord of Abergavenny, one of the most powerful barons in the Welsh Marches, had been captured in battle by Llywelyn, Prince of Gwynedd, in 1228.
 William had to agree to three important principles before Llywelyn would release him.
 Firstly, William was to pay a ransom of £2,000, "a sum corresponding so precisely to that which Llywelyn had to pay the king that it is reasonable to conjecture that the prince meant the one liability to discharge the other," according to J.E.
 Lloyd.
-William de Braose then had to agree to never take up arms against Llywelyn ever again.
+William de Braose then had to agree never to take up arms against Llywelyn ever again.
 Lastly, William had to agree to arrange the marriage between his eldest daughter and co-heiress Isabella, with the lordship and castle of Builth as her marriage dowry, to Dafydd, Llywelyn’s heir.
 With these terms agreed to, William was released in 1229.

 The alliance by marriage between the Welsh principality and the vast Braose holdings in mid and south Wales would solidify the principality’s southern borders.
 "The two magnates seemed to be about to enter into a close alliance when the tie was suddenly snapped by Llywelyn’s discovery of an intrigue, no doubt set on foot during the period of captivity, between William and [Llywelyn's] wife," wrote Lloyd.
 During a friendly visit paid by William de Braose to Llywelyn at his court at Aber at Eastertide, Llywelyn happened upon his wife Joan with William de Braose, "in the dead of night".
 Discovering the affair, Llywelyn had Joan and William both separately imprisoned.
 As the scandal reached all across Wales and the March of William’s capture "the enemies of his house hastened from every quarter to see this scone of a hated stock brought to his account," wrote Lloyd, "even had Llywelyn been in the mood to resist the tide of popular passion, he might have found it hard to withstand the demand that William should die."